mesutgdk/BankeyApp/README.md

 # BankeyApp
 It is an Enterprize Account app demo.
 It is created to understand and exercise logic and mechanics.
-While doing this app, i have used the following list
+While doing this app, i have used the following list:

 ## Key Features
 - Login Screen - No storyboards, Auto Layout, Dynamic colors, Scalable fonts, Activity indicator